Cross-posted to the EA Forum.

 Cluelessness, in other words, might be very tractable.

-This is the claim I will consider in the next post.
+This is the claim I will consider in following posts.
 My prior is that cluelessness is quite intractable, and that despite best efforts we will remain clueless to an important extent.

 The topic definitely deserves careful examination.